© Mark Keane

 YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Click here to email us for details.

-“Now, to business.”
-C pauses for a moment.
+“We have a lot to get through today.”
+The Wee Man pauses for a moment.
 “I am sick and tired of the whinging in this university.”
-He glares at D, his scowl taking in the banana.
-“Take our on-line questionnaire.
+He glares at V-neck, his scowl taking in the banana.
+“A case in point is our on-line questionnaire.
 A simple request, no more than ten minutes to complete.
 Are our colleagues so wrapped up in their ground breaking research that they can’t spare the time for such a simple task?
 What has been the response I ask you?”
-C directs the question at E.
+He directs the question at Phlegmy.

 “Low,” comes the answer.

 “Low indeed, a paltry 17% of the academic staff.
 It is the function of this committee to mobilise the troops and ensure they are engaged in the process.”

 “Are we supposed to hold a gun to their heads?”
 Mick asks.

 “There are so many of these requests that the staff tend to ignore them,” Holier-than-thou adds his tuppence worth.